AdrianTorjKobza/Applied_AI_Engineer/B2B_Billing_AI_Agent_Automator/README.md

 The pipeline consists of three core components:
 1. **Deterministic Python Tools:** Three functions (`calculate_subtotal`, `apply_discount`, `calculate_final_total`) decorated as LangChain tools, equipped with explicit Pydantic type-hints and docstrings.
 2. **Local Inference Engine (Ollama):** We utilize `qwen2.5:7b` running locally.
 Qwen 2.5 is chosen for its exceptional native tool-calling capabilities and structured output adherence.
-3. **Agent Executor (LangChain):** A `create_tool_calling_agent` manages the execution state.
+3. **Agent Executor (LangChain):** A `agent_executor` manages the execution state.
 It injects a system prompt containing defaults (0% discount, $0 shipping) and forces the LLM to interact with the tools to resolve the user input.

 ## Tech Stack